Former clerk for 2 Iowa towns suspected of improper spending

 Auditors identified more than $29,000 in improper spending and undeposited utility collections for Yale between January 2008 and Jan.
 31, 2016.
 The Bayard audit identified more than $29,000 in improper and unsupported spending from July 2010 through April 30, 2014, while Van Gundy also worked there as city clerk.

 Court records don’t show charges against her.
 Guthrie County Sheriff’s Deputy Jesse Swensen says he’ll be recommending charges of theft and felonious conduct in office.
-Her attorney, Jesse Brown, wouldn’t say how she might plead.
+Her attorney, F. Montgomery Brown, wouldn’t say how she might plead.

 Most Read Nation & World Stories

-Note: This story has been corrected to show the attorney’s name is F. Montgomery Brown, not Jesse Brown.